jarbus/Jevo.jl/README.md

 logging to txt, writing to hdf5 for distributed, what if you launch new workers each gen if one of them dies? each gen send the children and reconstruct from the cache?

+# Design of phylo
+- we store phylo tree and delta cache with population, because those are NOT LRU
+- we store genotype cache and weight cache outside of population because those ARE LRU